If you’re looking for a solid ranged DPS class, you can’t go wrong with a Mage.

 The movement, mitigation, and survivability skills that Frost Mages have make them incredible for leveling, especially when you consider the standard Mage benefits like being able to Blink, conjure food, buff, and teleport, too.

 Again, you can level comfortably with any Mage spec.
 But from my personal experience, playing a Frost Mage gives you great control and survivability while you’re leveling.
+It’s also an incredibly fun spec to play, and using it during Dungeons or RBGs while leveling is a blast.

 Best Mage Spec for PVP Arenas

 Fire Mages have some incredibly punchy damage options and a wide variety of abilities that makes them suitable for a lot of different match-ups.
-You’ll often see them paired with melee classes, especially with Rogues or Warriors.

 Fire Mages also have a lot of survivability, with multiple moves like Blazing Barrier and Cauterize to help keep them alive for longer.
 This combined with the increased mobility of the spec makes them ideal for Arenas, as they can zip around and bypass enemies with ease.

-The standard Mage talent tree abilities make Fire Mages especially suitable for PVP Arenas.
-Being able to Blink through damage and use Frost and Arcane abilities alongside your Fire moves is incredibly handy, making Fire Mages one of the most versatile damage dealers for Arena comps to consider picking up.
+Being able to Blink through damage and use Frost and Arcane abilities alongside your Fire moves is incredibly handy, making Fire Mages one of the most versatile damage dealers for Arena fans to consider picking up.

 Best PVP Mage Spec for Battlegrounds

-Arguably all of the Mage specializations are suitable for Battlegrounds in World of Warcraft to some extent, but my personal recommendation is to opt for Frost if you want to maintain a good level of control over your enemies.
-Fire is a close second, as the mobility it offers is unmatched.
+As with the Arena segment, you could argue for any of the Mage specs being the best pick for Battlegrounds to some extent.
+My recommendation, though, is to opt for Frost if you want to maintain a good level of control over your enemies.

 The main reason I’d recommend Frost Mages for Battlegrounds is the wide variety of snares, roots, and damage mitigation options.
-They’ve also got some great AoE abilities which are useful if you’re rushing a particular location or if you end up on your own.
+They’ve also got some great AOE abilities which are useful if you’re rushing a particular location or if you end up on your own.

 Splitting Ice is another useful ability to have on hand in a Battleground.
 Being able to split your damage when fighting in a team situation is a great asset and can help to make the difference between winning and losing.